Kearns

 How does the suburb of Kearns's unemployment rate compare to the broader region?

-As of December 2025, the unemployment rate in the suburb of Kearns stands at 3.8%, which is broadly in line with Greater Sydney's rate of 4.2%.
+As of December 2025, the unemployment rate in the suburb of Kearns stands at 3.5%, which is 0.6 percentage points below Greater Sydney's rate of 4.2%.
+This lower unemployment rate suggests stronger local employment conditions.
 For comparison, the national unemployment rate is 4.2%.

 What are the major employment sectors in the suburb of Kearns?